 On another occasion, they drove them from Albany to Cape York returning through the central desert of Australia.
 They have also towed caravans and campers, raising money for Children’s Hospitals and the Royal Flying Doctor Service.

-The bright orange vehicles certainly caught the attention and interest of our Customers who were allowed to sit inside the cabins and ask questions.
-A big thank you to Steve and Allan for driving their impressive tractors to CLA for our Customers to experience.
+The bright orange vehicles certainly caught the attention and interest of our participants who were allowed to sit inside the cabins and ask questions.
+A big thank you to Steve and Allan for driving their impressive tractors to CLA for our participants to experience.